AbdullahSaidAbdeaaziz/Python_3_OOP_Book-Dusty_philips/chapter_3/when_objects_are_alike.md

   ```
 - 📓 Even if you don't specify a parent class in python 3, every class automatically inherits from object.
 - **Example - Contact and Supplier:**
-  - The contact class maintains a shared list of contacts using a class variable.
-The supplier subclass inherits from contact and adds an order method without duplicating the initialization code.
+  - The `Contact` class maintains a shared list of contacts using a class variable.
+The `Supplier` subclass inherits from `Contact` and adds an `order` method without duplicating the initialization code.
   - [01.base_class](https://github.com/MansAlien/Python_3_OOP_Book-Dusty_philips/blob/main/chapter_3/examples/01.base_class.py)
   - [02.Contact_supplier.py](https://github.com/MansAlien/Python_3_OOP_Book-Dusty_philips/blob/main/chapter_3/examples/02.contact_and_supplier.py)